MyelinGroup/myelin-fuzzy-logic/README.md

 # Overview
 Our goal was to utilize EEG headsets provided by Mentalab to create a classifier for emotion.
-Over the course of two months, we were able to develop a support vector machine classifier that can detect anger using EEG waves at 71.6% accuracy.
+Over the course of two months, we were able to develop a support vector machine classifier and a multilayer perceptron classifer that can detect anger using EEG waves at 94.7% accuracy.

 ## Team:
 <b>Ilia Popov</b> - Project Lead\